chairemobilite/evolution/docs/nomenclature.md

 * **Answer** Answer to a specific question, field or attribute during the interview.
 An Answer can be generated automatically during RealTimeValidation

+* **SurveyObject** An object common to most travel survey.
+Examples: Interview, Home, Household, Person, VisitedPlace, Journey, Trip, Segment, Vehicle, etc. Interview is the parent survey object containing all of these.

 * **Response** Includes all the Answers to questions in the questionnaire from a respondent or an interviewer (associated with a single interview)

    a. **RespondentInterview**